It's Back... But the Bureaucrats Want to Cut the Public's Jurisdiction & Input

 • Dating and sexual relationships for middle schoolers

-• Practicing giving consent with peers & other adults
+• Practicing the giving of consent with peers & other adults

 The online comment survey from mde is closed...you will need to use the email option below.